 - Child protection

-- Social Sciences - Reader in the Sociology of Sport
+- Social Sciences - Professor in Sociology of Sport

 - Centre for Child Protection and Safeguarding in Sport